GDI-foundation/GDI.foundation/README.md

 We address security issues with responsible disclosure (coordinated vulnerability disclosures).

 #### What do we stand for?
 We believe that actions must be taken to protect the freedom of communication through the Internet.
+This is our [mission statement](https://gdi.foundation/mission/).

 #### What do we do?
 We detect & analyze high risk "criminal" opportunities, share the risk & vulnerabilities with everybody, inform the ones who are at risk and give free advice about a solution.